sha1n/bert/README.md

 ```

 ## Example Config
 The config file can be either in JSON format or YAML. `benchy` assumes a file with the `yml` or `yaml` extension to be YAML, otherwise JSON is assumed.
+More about configuration [here](docs/configuration.md).

 **Example YAML config:**
 ```yaml